neilteves/neilteves.github.io/_posts/2018-03-16-accumulus.markdown

 This is my first attempt at publishing a mobile game.
 All the programming and art was created by me.
 The game engine I used was Unity3D.

-Check out the [Accumulus][accumulus-playstore] at the Google Playstore.
+Check out [Accumulus][accumulus-playstore] at the Google Playstore.

 [accumulus-playstore]: https://play.google.com/store/apps/details?id=com.VanillaBearStudious.Accumulus